NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/authentication/_index.md

 To create and configure GraphQL Analytics API tokens, refer to [Configure an Analytics API token](/analytics/graphql-api/getting-started/authentication/api-token-auth/).

-To find and retrieve API keys, as well as edit HTTP headers for authentication in GraphiQL, refer to [Authenticate with a Cloudflare API key](/analytics/graphql-api/getting-started/authentication/api-key-auth/).
+To find and retrieve API keys, as well as edit HTTP headers for authentication in GraphiQL, refer to [Authenticate with a Khulnasoft API key](/analytics/graphql-api/getting-started/authentication/api-key-auth/).